angel417-boop/FF14MSQThematicTracker/README.md

 # FF14MSQThematicTracker

 A single-page Final Fantasy XIV tracker to help new players experience the A Realm Reborn story (MSQ) in a thematic way.
 No install, no account — just open it in a browser and check quests off.
+I will add support only up to where the free trial ends as the story is usually relatively complete at that point.

 **Live here:** https://faetoplay.github.io/FF14MSQThematicTracker/